hinteadan/H.Versioning/README.md

 2. Approach **B**:

-   1. Write your own custom class that implements the interface:
+   a.
+Write your own custom class that implements the interface:

    ```csharp
    H.Versioning.VersionNumberParsers.ICanParseVersionNumber
    ```

-   2. Tell H.Versioning to use it:
+   b.
+Tell H.Versioning to use it:

    ```csharp
    Version.UseParser(MyCustomVersionNumberParser);